Tibetan Prayer Flags are a common sight on our Nepal & Everest Base Camp Adventure.

 Today, Cusco is a UNESCO World Heritage site attracting just short of two million visitors annually, many of whom are en route to world famous Machu Picchu.
 While most people only use Cusco as a jumping point to reach the famed ruins, we recommend allowing two days to navigate the cobblestone streets and illogical alleyways of this historic city.

-Continue reading “Just the Tips: Cusco”
+Continue reading “Gay Guide: Cusco”

 We have two annual gay tours running through The Land of Ice and Fire: Iceland Northern Lights & Essential Sites and Iceland Countryside and Reykjavik Pride.
 The first is a winter weekend getaway while the latter is a week-long excursion in mid-August.
 For both, we’ve selected a handful of incredible gay-friendly hotels and guesthouses right beside some of the country’s strongest geysers, largest volcanos and most imposing glaciers.